Super Images -- A New 2D Perspective on 3D Medical Imaging Analysis: Introduction

-On the other hand, those who argue that 2D should still be in heavy use reinforce their claim that utilizing 2D images is not only more cost- and time-effective, but also offers more options to apply transfer learning~\cite{super,2dnode,2dreinvent}.
-Transfer learning, with weights pretrained on large-scale datasets, such as ImageNet~\cite{imagenet}, can be considerably beneficial to model learning especially when datasets are small in quantity.
-Another advantage of using 2D images is the fact that 3D can be easily converted to multiple 2D slices, generating a larger scale set compared to relying on a limited number of 3D counterparts.
+On the other hand, those who argue that 2D should still be in heavy use reinforce their claim that utilizing 2D images is more cost- and time-effective and offers more options to apply transfer learning~\cite{super,2dnode,2dreinvent}.
+Transfer learning, with weights pretrained on large-scale datasets, such as ImageNet~\cite{imagenet}, can be considerably beneficial to model learning, especially when medical datasets are scarce.
+Another advantage of using 2D images is that 3D can be easily converted to multiple 2D slices, generating a larger scale set than relying on a limited number of 3D counterparts.
 Another vivid upside is that there are numerous 2D architectures available for the encoder of U-Net~\cite{3dunet} like models~\cite{2dguy2}.
 This makes 2D models easier to customize and adjust to the need of the problem at hand.

-The third party~\cite{25conv,2dnode,25conv2} represents the hybrid approach of 2D and 3D in various fashions.
-Seemingly, this approach should combine the best of 2D and 3D models, yet in reality, this is not always the case, fundamentally failing to capture innate benefits of 2D and 3D architectures~\cite{2dreinvent}.

-Considering the abovesaid advantages of the 2D approach, this paper introduces a new perspective to using volumetric data in a 2D fashion.
+Considering the abovesaid advantages of the 2D approach, this paper introduces a new perspective on using volumetric data in a 2D fashion.
 The intuition behind the approach is visualized in Figure~\ref{super_image} (top), where a clinician is examining the scan from a bird's-eye view for slice-wise comparative analysis.
-We generate 2D super images (SIs) from 3D input by stacking the depth information (i.e., slices) side-by-side, and training a 2D model for the same task.
-A similar work was proposed by~\cite{super} on natural videos; unlike them, this concept is newly introduced to the medical field, and to volumetric data not video frames.
-This novel approach in the segmentation task, achieving comparable results to a 3D model counterpart, can lay the foundation for a new look into dealing with 3D medical data.
-As contributions of our paper:
+We generate 2D super images (SIs) from 3D input by stacking the depth information (i.e., slices) side-by-side, and we train a 2D network for the same task.
+A similar notion was proposed by~\cite{super} on natural videos; unlike them, this concept is newly introduced to the medical field and volumetric data in particular.
+This novel approach in the segmentation task can achieve comparable results to a 3D model counterpart and reduce the model complexity by around threefold.
+The main contributions of our paper are:

-\begin{itemize} \itemsep{1em} \item We introduce a new perspective to dealing with biomedical volumetric data by casting them into super images and training them with 2D models; \item We empirically show that pretraining and preprocessing techniques can easily boost the performance of the models that use super images; \item We validate our approach using datasets of CT, PET, and MRI and different tissue types as tumor and atria so as to show the effectiveness of our approach. \item The approach achieves comparable results to a 3D model counterpart and reduce the model complexity by around threefold. \end{itemize}
+\begin{itemize} \item We introduce a new perspective to dealing with biomedical volumetric data by casting them into super images and training 2D models with them. \item We empirically show that pretraining techniques can easily boost the performance of the models that use super images. \item We validate our method on different CT, PET, and MRI datasets to show the effectiveness of our approach. \item The approach achieves comparable results to a 3D model counterpart and reduce the model complexity by around threefold. \end{itemize}